-A distribution received directly or indirectly from a foreign trust for section 6048(c) reporting purposes is any gratuitous transfer of money or other property from a foreign trust, whether or not a portion of such trust is treated as a grantor trust under the grantor trust rules of sections 671 through 679, and without regard to whether the recipient is designated as a beneficiary by the terms of the trust.
+A distribution is any gratuitous transfer of money or other property from a trust, whether or not the trust is treated as owned by another person under the rules of sections 671 through 679, and without regard to whether the recipient is designated as a beneficiary by the terms of the trust.
 A distribution includes the receipt of trust corpus and the receipt of a gift or bequest described in section 663(a).

-A distribution also includes constructive transfers from a foreign trust.
+A distribution also includes constructive transfers from a trust.
 For example, if charges you make on a credit card are paid by a foreign trust or guaranteed or secured by the assets of a foreign trust, the amount charged will be treated as a distribution to you by the foreign trust.
 Similarly, if you write checks on a foreign trust's bank account, the amount will be treated as a distribution.

-Also, if you receive a payment from a foreign trust in exchange for property transferred to the trust or services rendered to the trust, and the FMV of the payment you received exceeds the FMV of the property transferred or services rendered, the excess will be treated as a distribution to you.
-See section V of Notice 97-34, 1997-25 I.R.B.
-22.
+Also, if you receive a payment from a foreign trust in exchange for property transferred to the trust or services rendered to the trust, and the FMV of the payment received exceeds the FMV of the property transferred or services rendered, the excess will be treated as a distribution to you.

-Examples:
+Examples